paulieguk/se-demo-content/logos/readme.md

 1. Ensure logo has a Transparent background or has a boarder

 ## Logo URL retrieval
-To retrieve the logo, click the logo file.
-On the right side of the box the logo is in right click the download button and copy the URL.
-Use this URL in the theme.
+To retrieve the logo, right click the logo filename from above and select copy link, use this URL in the theme.

 ## CSS Theme entry
 The CSS Theme component will look like something like this: